Rama Varma XII

 Rama Varma XII (died June 1844) was an Indian monarch who ruled the Kingdom of Cochin from 1837 to 1844.

 Reign

 Rama Varma was a cousin of Rama Varma XI and ascended the throne on his death in November 1837.
 In 1840, the Diwan Venkata Subbaraya resigned and replaced with Shankara Warrier.

 Death

 Rama Varma XII died at Irinjalakuda in June 1844.
+He was married Princess Chandrika Lakshmi Dwarayana of Lucknow.